itovero/SSL-EAG-NeutronPy/README.md

 # SSL-EAG-NeutronPy
-SSL EAG Neutron Imaging for Fall 2020 and Spring 2021
+Space Science Laboratory Experimental Astrophysics Group Neutron Imaging at UC Berkeley for Fall 2020 and Spring 2021

 ## Project Overview
 Element and/or isotope mapping is done using a neutron beam-line source and